Rookie of the Year (film): Plot

 The Cubs are winning, and Henry is growing in pitching success and fame; at the same time, Mary and Steadman develop feelings for one another.
 In retaliation, Jack asks Fisher to release Steadman.
-Meanwhile, Henry's personal life becomes strained as his friend George grows resentful when Henry took hours to finish filming a Pepsi commercial instead of helping him and another friend to fix up an old boat.
+Meanwhile, Henry's personal life becomes strained as his friend George grows resentful when Henry takes hours to finish filming a Pepsi commercial instead of helping him and Clark to fix up an old boat.
 Mary breaks up with Jack and throws him out of the house after learning he tricked her into signing a contract that would send Henry to the New York Yankees (and earning Jack a hefty $2.5 million).
 Henry resolves the conflict with his friends by blowing off another commercial to complete the boat with them.
-Kindly team owner Bob Carson explains he never authorized a deal with the Yankees and wants to retain Henry.
-Despite disappointment when he learns that Henry will retire at the end of the season, Carson respects Henry's decision and demotes Fisher down to hot dog vendor after learning that he tried to set up the deal that almost cost the Cubs the division.
+They take a boat ride and Henry invites his girlfriend Becky, alongside George's girlfriend Tiffany, and Clark's girlfriend Edith.
+Henry enjoyed his time with his friends and the triple date on the boat ride that he decides to retire from the Cubs since he can have more time for his life.
+Kindly, team owner Bob Carson explains he never authorized a deal with the Yankees and wants to retain Henry.
+Henry instead decides that he wants to retire early to focus on a life outside baseball; Carson respects this and demotes Fisher to a hot dog vendor after learning that he tried to set up the deal that almost cost the Cubs the division.

 On the last day of the season, the Cubs face the Mets again at Wrigley Field, with Steadman starting.
 If the Cubs triumph, they win the division and move on to the World Series.
 Steadman pitches his best game in years, but he blows out his arm on the last pitch.
-The ball is hit to Steadman who cannot throw it to home plate due to his injured arm.
+The ball is hit to Steadman, who cannot throw it to home plate due to his injured arm.
 He runs home and dives to tag the runner out at home, keeping the Cubs in the lead.
 He turns the ball over to Henry, who easily strikes out the side in the seventh and eighth innings.
-At the top of the ninth, Henry slips on a baseball, reverting his arm strength to normal.
+However, he slips after stepping on the ball in the top of the ninth and lands on his pitching shoulder, which loosens his arm up and robs him of his fastball.